Deep-Spark/DeepSparkHub/nlp/llm/llama-7b/colossalai/README.md

 ## Step 1: Installation

 ### Install ColossalAI
-LLaMA-7B model is using Colossalai toolbox.
-Before you run this model, you need to setup Colossalai first.
+LLaMA-7B model is using ColossalAI toolbox.
+Before you run this model, you need to setup ColossalAI first.

 ```shell
 cd ../../../../toolbox/ColossalAI/